calizarr/resume/Markdown_Resume.md

         were placed as tracks in a genome browser.
   * **Benson Hill Biosystems**
-      * Developed high throughput phenotyping pipeline using HTPheno, R, and Python for a homegrown imaging system for internal use.
+      * Developed high throughput phenotyping pipeline using HTPheno, R, and Python for a homegrown imaging system.
       * Developed an RNA-seq pipeline to discover novel transcripts using structural annotations, a new genome assembly, and set intersections.